Learning Outcomes

 SQE1 Syllabus

 For SQE1, you are required to understand the different ways beneficiaries can be entitled to trust property, especially when entitlement is divided over time.
-Your understanding of vested, contingent, life, and remainder interests is essential for advising on trust administration and beneficiary rights.
+Your understanding of vested, contingent, life, and remainder interests is essential for advising on trust administration and beneficiary rights, with a focus on the following syllabus points:

 - The nature of vested interests (in possession and in interest) and contingent interests.